 Accessible On-Street Parking Spaces

-The City has designated on-street parking spaces for use by people with a valid disabled placard on their vehicle throughout the downtown core.
+The City has designated on-street parking spaces in the downtown core for use by people with valid accessible parking permits on their vehicle.
 Drivers can purchase up to two hours of parking time at these spaces.
-An additional hour of free parking at any parking space for drivers displaying a valid BC Disability Parking Permit in their vehicle*.

 Payment can be made by coin or with the City's Parking Card.
 Drivers who are physically unable to deposit coins or use a Parking Card can purchase a pass for $20 per year at City Hall with confirmation of eligibility from the Victoria Disability Resource Centre.